 Sports stripes: (Set criteria – participation in a certain number of sports)

-- white for effort and fair play
+- White: for effort and fair play

-- gold for outstanding ability (representation at Southland level, sports cup recipient) and effort and fair play.
+- Gold: for outstanding ability (representation at Southland level, sports cup recipient) and effort and fair play.

 We provide and encourage shade and the use of sun block.
 This should be put on before school.
-We do have some available in Rooms 1 and 5.
+We have some available in Rooms 1 and 5.

-SWEETS and SUGARY DRINKS
+SWEETS AND SUGARY DRINKS

 When ordering Pita Pit, please do not order the juice or the big cookie.
 We try to set an example by encouraging healthy choices.

 If your daughter is new to the school or has moved into Year 5 this year and can swim 200m freestyle, please provide a swimming certificate to Mrs Smith as soon as possible as these girls remain at school.